-Relaxing in a lush cabana surrounded by scantily clad woman is not the setting one would expect to find the director of the Thirst and the Vengeance Trilogy.
-Nevertheless Chan-wook Park sits lounging ever so comfortably on a warm California day taking in the sites and enjoying the reception his most personal new film Thirst is receiving.
-With a slight trepidation I walk over to the man who looks shocking like his own character from Oldboy, Dae-su Oh.
+Relaxing in a lush cabana surrounded by scantily clad woman is not where one would expect to find the director of the Thirst and the Vengeance Trilogy.
+Nevertheless, Chan-wook Park sits lounging ever so comfortably on a warm California day taking in the sites and enjoying the reception his most personal new film Thirst is receiving.
+With a slight trepidation, I walk over to the man who looks shocking like his own character from Oldboy, Dae-su Oh.
 A smile falls upon his face that quickly puts me at ease.
 A hand comes out, not a hammer, and I realize the great honor that has just been bestowed upon me.
-I am meeting one of cinema’s great auteur.
+I am meeting one of cinema’s great auteurs.

-Mania: With Thirst yet another vampire film many people are already making comparison to other films, TV shows and novels in the genre, what is your favorite vampire story?
+Mania: With Thirst, yet another vampire film, many people are already making comparisons to other films TV shows and novels in the genre.
+What is your favorite vampire story?

 CP: I would have to say Thirst because of my family background being brought up in Catholic family.
 This is a film that really delves into this theme of a sense of guilt and redemption.
 This is the only film in which there is a character which is a reflection of myself.

 M: All vampire films have a double meaning behind them.
 What is it that you want the audience to understand in watching Thirst?